ahuth/ahuth.github.io/src/articles/what-react-refs-really-are.md

 date: 2019-07-16
 ---

+Spoiler alert: React refs are stable references to values that can change.

 Traditionally we think about refs as a way of interacting with raw DOM elements.
 Often for managing focus or drawing on a canvas.
 Something like:

 ```jsx